nelsonjchen/mindflakes.com/content/post/a-windows-quickstart.md

 and prefer native tools.
 I'm not sure if this is still the case now but the Android team saw fit at one point to maintain the Android compilation toolchain for the entire OS *on* OS X. You can compile a Linux system on OS X!

-With that said, this cool cardboard box is all that remails.
+With that said, this cool cardboard box is all that remains.
 It would be well designed if it never existed.
 It's way too late for that though.

 It's made up of two big pieces.
 After ripping off the plastic wrapper, there's a windows logo cutout sleeve thing to